Search Course Listings

 SECTION DESCRIPTION

 As over half the world's population has come to live in cities, urbanization has moved to the center of the environmental debate.
 This course will provide an interdisciplinary engagement between Sociology and Architecture to reflect on the past, present and future of ecological urbanism.
-Co-taught by professors from Architecture and Liberal Arts, the seminar will interrogate the ways in which green urban design has been conceptualized to date.
 It will explore cutting edge contemporary debates around the future of the green urban project and ask students to think forward into the future.

 Elective